silx-kit/pyFAI/doc/source/usage/cookbook/index.rst

 .. toctree::
    :maxdepth: 2

    calibrate
-    integration_with_the gui
+   integration_with_the_gui
    integration_with_scripts
    integration_with_python

-For more in depth explanation, see the tutorals
+For more in depth explanation, see the tutorials section.